breatheco-de/content/src/content/lesson/making-react-components.md

 ---
-title: "Creating React Components"
+title: "Creating React Components - Learn what is and how to create a react component"
-subtitle: "React.js bread and butter.
-Become a master in React Components and you have conquered the front-end world of React."
+subtitle: "Components are React.js bread and butter.
+Become a master creating react components using properties, the component state and learn the most common syntaxes"
-cover_local: "../../assets/images/84c4d84c-51b9-4906-a572-71cc07ecfc8c.jpeg"
-textColor: "white"
-date: "2020-10-19T16:36:31+00:00"
 tags: ["reactjs"]
-status: "published"

 ---